If your health care provider thinks that you may have persistent depressive disorder, exams and tests may include:

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs)

-Talk with your doctor or pharmacist about possible side effects.
+Talk with your health care provider or pharmacist about possible side effects.

 Finding the right medicine

-You may need to try several medications or a combination before you find one that works.
-This requires patience, as some medications take several weeks or longer for full effect and for side effects to ease as your body adjusts.
+You may need to try several medicines or a combination before you find one that works.
+This requires patience.
+Some medicines take several weeks or longer for full effect.
+It can also take this long for side effects to ease as your body adjusts.

-Don't stop taking an antidepressant without talking to your doctor — your doctor can help you gradually and safely decrease your dose.
-Stopping treatment abruptly or missing several doses may cause withdrawal-like symptoms, and quitting suddenly may cause a sudden worsening of depression.
+Don't stop taking an antidepressant without talking to your health care provider.
+When it's time, your provider can help you gradually and safely decrease your dose.
+Stopping treatment suddenly or missing several doses may cause withdrawal-like symptoms.
+And quitting a medicine suddenly may cause depression to quickly get worse.

 When you have persistent depressive disorder, you may need to take antidepressants long term to keep symptoms under control.

 Antidepressants and pregnancy

-If you're pregnant or breast-feeding, some antidepressants may pose an increased health risk to your unborn baby or nursing child.
-Talk to your doctor if you become pregnant or are planning on becoming pregnant.
+If you're pregnant or breastfeeding, some antidepressants may pose an increased health risk to your unborn baby or nursing child.
+Talk to your health care provider if you become pregnant or are planning on becoming pregnant.

 FDA alert on antidepressants

-Although antidepressants are generally safe when taken as directed, the FDA requires all antidepressants to carry a black box warning, the strictest warning for prescriptions.
-In some cases, children, teens and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.
+Antidepressants are generally safe when taken as directed.
+But the U.S. Food and Drug Administration (FDA) requires all antidepressants to carry a warning: In some cases, children, teens and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants.
+This may be more of a risk in the first few weeks after starting or when the dose is changed.
+So watch closely for worsening depression or unusual behavior during these times.

 If your teen or young adult has suicidal thoughts while taking an antidepressant, immediately contact a health care provider or mental health provider or get emergency help.
 Keep in mind that antidepressants are more likely to reduce suicide risk in the long term by improving mood.

 Different types of psychotherapy, such as cognitive behavioral therapy, can be effective for persistent depressive disorder.
-You and your therapist can discuss which type of therapy is right for you, your goals for therapy and other issues, such as the length of treatment.
+You and your therapist can discuss your goals for therapy and other issues, such as the length of treatment.

 Talk therapy can help you: